Worthiit/My-termux-zsh/README.md

 5. **Mess:**  i made a mess while trying to make it better

 ## Credits
-This script is mine which is a simple code/commands, there is no need to even take credit BUT The font (`setlook`) and color (`setstyle`) management scripts are modified versions of tools (termux-nf & termux-colors) originally created by **Md arif** ( ig yes )
+These scripts are mine which is a simple code/commands, there is no need to even take credit BUT The font (`setlook`) and color (`setstyle`) management scripts are modified versions of tools (termux-nf & termux-colors) originally created by **Md arif** ( ig yes )

 - Original Project: [termux-desktop](https://github.com/sabamdarif/termux-desktop)
 - Author: [sabamdarif](https://github.com/sabamdarif)

 Respect to the open-source community.